Vanilla sugar

-Vanilla sugar (German: Vanillezucker, Polish: Cukier waniliowy, Hungarian: Vaníliás cukor, Swedish: Vaniljsocker, Macedonian: Ванилин шеќер) is a commonly used ingredient of Italian, Dutch, German, Polish, Swedish, Finnish, Danish, Austrian, Norwegian, Hungarian, Czech, Slovak, Slovenian, Croatian, Bosnian, Serbian, Turkish and other European desserts.
+Vanilla sugar is a commonly used ingredient in many European desserts.

-Vanilla sugar is made of sugar and vanilla beans, or sugar mixed with vanilla extract (in a proportion of two cups of sugar for one teaspoon of extract).
+Vanilla sugar is made by infusing sugar and vanilla beans, or sugar mixed with vanilla extract (in a proportion of two cups of sugar for one teaspoon of extract).

 Pre-packaged vanilla sugar can be costly and difficult to obtain outside Europe but can be made at home.
-Sometimes it can be replaced with vanilla extract, where one teaspoon equals one package.
-However, when it is needed as a topping, vanilla extract is unsuitable.
+Typically, it is made by infusing granulated white sugar with vanilla beans (approximately, 2 cups of sugar per vanilla bean).
+In some cases the vanilla bean can be replaced with vanilla extract.

 Vanilla sugar can be prepared by combining 400 g (2 cups) of white sugar with the scraped seeds of one vanilla bean.
 It can also be made by adding 1 to 2 whole vanilla beans to an airtight jar with 200 to 400 g (1 to 2 cups) of white sugar, and aging the mixture for two weeks; the sugar can be replaced as it is used.

 Cheaper vanilla sugar is also available, made only from sugar and vanillin.